 Editor's note: This story contains graphic descriptions of physical violence.

-Both men are charged with kidnapping resulting in death, carjacking resulting in death, and intentionally killing an unborn child.
+Sanchez, who competed in the 2012 London Olympics, is charged with kidnapping resulting in death, carjacking resulting in death, and intentionally killing an unborn child.
 Each charge carries a lifetime sentence or the death penalty.
+The FBI criminal complaint states that a witness whose name has not been released has "first hand" knowledge of Rodriguez's disappearance and is cooperating with the agency.